carvel-dev/imgpkg/docs/basic-workflow.md

 └── service.yml
 ```

-You can push the above folder to a local Docker registry using the following command:
+You can push the above folder to an OCI registry using the following command.

-`imgpkg push -f examples/basic -i localhost:9001/simple-app-configuration`
+`imgpkg push --file examples/basic --image $NAME/simple-app-configuration`

 Flags used in the command:
-  * `-f` indicates the folder to package and push (in this case `examples/basic`)
+  * `--file` indicates the folder to package and push (in this case `examples/basic`)
-  * `-i` indicates the type; push the assets collected with `-f` _as an OCI image_ to a registry
+  * `--image` indicates the type; push the assets collected with `--file` _as an OCI image_ to a registry

 The output will display all the files to be packaged and the destination of the image:
 ```
 dir: .
 file: deployment.yml
 file: service.yml
-Pushed 'localhost:9001/simple-app-configuration@sha256:98ff397d8a8200ecb228c9add5767ef40c4e59d751a6e85880a1f903394ee3e7'
+Pushed '.../simple-app-configuration@sha256:98ff397d8a8200ecb228c9add5767ef40c4e59d751a6e85880a1f903394ee3e7'
 Succeeded
 ```